Rule 1 – SPECTATING

 Rule 2 – THE BALL

 The ball shall be spherical; the outer casing shall be of leather or other suitable materials.
 No material shall be used in its construction which might prove dangerous to the players.
 For competitions up to and including Under-12 the ball shall be a size 4.
 For all other competition the ball shall be a size 5.
-The ball shall be judged fit for play by the referee and shall not be changed during the game unless authorised by the referee.
+The ball shall be judged fit for play by the referee and shall not be changed during the game unless authorized by the referee.

 Rule 3 – NUMBER OF PLAYERS